Get down with the lingo

 ConvexDescribes a quadrilateral or polygon that doesn't have a cavity.
 It means that the polygon has all diagonals completely contained within the figure.

 Cross DiagonalThe smaller of the two diagonals of a kite, and it doesn't necessarily involve any symmetry.
 It is, however, bisected by the main diagonal.
 So there's that.

 Cyclic QuadrilateralA quadrilateral whose vertices all lie on a circle.
-It has the peculiar property of having supplementary opposite angles.
+It has the peculiar property of having opposite angles that are supplementary.

-DiagonalA segment that connects the 2 pairs of opposite vertices in a quadrilateral.
+DiagonalA segment that connects the two pairs of opposite vertices in a quadrilateral.
 In polygons with more sides, a diagonal connects any two vertices that are not right next to each other.

 Isosceles TrapezoidA trapezoid whose two non-parallel sides (legs) are congruent.
-Its two pairs of base angles are also congruent too, much like those of an isosceles triangle.
+Its two pairs of base angles are also congruent, much like those of an isosceles triangle.